 Tucked back in the quaint Edgehill Village, Bella Napoli tosses up authentic Italian-style pizza.
 Their ingredients are really fresh, and you can taste it.
 Their pizza tastes a bit healthier and less Americanized.
 If you want a bite of Italian grub and atmosphere, Bella Napoli is a must-stop on your Nashville pizza crawl.

-Though not really known for their pizzas, Whiskey Kitchen has a hidden gem on their menu.
+Though not really known for their pizzas, Whiskey Kitchen, located in The Gulch, has a hidden gem on their menu.
 You won’t see it on their main menu, but look closely at the standing table-top menu for a list of their pizza options.
 Their brick oven pizzas are insanely good.
 You can see their pizza menu here.